Risks involved in trading, custody and staking of digital assets

 3. Key characteristics

-Before investing, the Client should know some important elements related to Digital Assets.
+Before investing, the Client should know some important elements about Digital Assets.
 The elements presented below are only a part of them.

 a.
 Distributed Ledger Technology